2thetop/grbl_stm32/README.md

 ### Documentation
 All documentation on this project, how to compile code, and what to change for different hardware setups, can be found on project [Wiki][WIKI_LINK]

-### Diferent versions
+### Different versions
-This project can be used with diferente hardware setings.
+This project can be used with differente hardware setings.
 Here are presented several versions with compiled **.elf** files just to download to the Nucleo board.

 ##### 1. NUCLEO STM + 3x ST Stepper drivers
   Hardware: